 Men, beauty & homophobia

 There’s a disturbing but unsurprising tendency among men – primarily straight, cisgender men – of extreme reactions to other men’s style choices.
-This is especially prevalent when men in one way or another uses feminine attributes in their self expression.
-I read an article in a major Swedish newspaper where a man was making a big deal about men who wear perfume, going so far as to compare their wearing fragrance to assault.
+This is especially prevalent when men in one way or another use feminine attributes in their self expression.
+I read an article in a major Swedish newspaper where a man was making a very big deal about men who wear perfume, going so far as to compare their wearing fragrance to assault.

 At the same time, beauty products are marketed primarily toward women – straight women.
 It’s more or less assumed that not only is the consumer a heterosexual woman, but said heterosexual woman expects her makeup to draw positive attention from men.
 Fragrance ads are particularly heinous offenders in this category as they rely heavily on sex appeal and innuendo.